rolence0515/crawlerino/README.md

 <properties LandingPageTags="Python,webscraping,webcrawling" />
 # crawlerino - simple Python 3 web crawler
+Crawlerino 是一個python 3 的網頁爬蟲
-Crawlerino is a web crawler written in Python 3, and is intended to be used as a starting point for building customized web crawlers to perform various tasks.
+is a web crawler written in Python 3, and is intended to be used as a starting point for building customized web crawlers to perform various tasks.
 NOTE: the code is optimized for *readability and flexibility*, not for performance.

 The emphasis here is on simplicity, and to that end here are some things that crawlerino does _not_ handle: